AJ84074/FantasyWargaming/npcs.md

 The Atlanteans practiced two forms of now lost magic: ballomancy and sonomancy.
 Through dance, songs, chants, and hums the Atlantean's changed the face of the world and the course of history.
 Although their magic is complex and takes at least several minutes to complete even the simplest of spells, the power and duration of their magic is unequalled.

+* +4 Charisma, +4 Appearance< +4 Intelligence, +4 Faith, +4 Bravery
+* Immortal
+* May choose any 2 attributes to have a maximum of 24 instead of 20.
+* Dark vision - may see even in total or magical darkness

 ## The Whistful Jackals